Bay of Plenty Rugby Union

 The Bay of Plenty Rugby Union (also referred to as "Bay of Plenty" or "BOPRU") is the governing body for rugby union in a portion of the Bay of Plenty Region of New Zealand.
 Its colours are dark blue and yellow in a hooped design.
 The BOPRU govern the running of the Bay of Plenty representative team which have won New Zealand's first-tier domestic competition National Provincial Championship (Air New Zealand Cup and ITM Cup) once.
 Their most recent victory was the 1976 competition, they were the first side to win the competition.
 Bay of Plenty also acts as a primary feeder to the Chiefs, who play in the Super Rugby competition.

 The union also administers all club rugby within the region, including the Bayfair Baywide competition and other senior club rugby.
-As well, the union is responsible for school rugby.
+The union is also responsible for school rugby.

 History

 Bay of Plenty played a prominent role in the early history of rugby in New Zealand.
 The 1888–89 New Zealand Natives (the first New Zealand representative rugby team to tour beyond Australia) included five Warbrick brothers from the small Bay of Plenty settlement of Matata.
 Dave Gallaher, the captain of the legendary 1905 All Black Originals, grew up in Katikati.
 But it was not until 1911 that a separate Bay of Plenty Rugby Football Union was established.
 Before then Bay of Plenty was included within the South Auckland union.
 The current nickname for the team is the "Steamers".